elastic/apm/specs/agents/tracing-instrumentation-messaging.md

 \* Java agent's instrumentation for Kafka does not follow this pattern at the moment.

+#### \** RabbitMQ naming specifics

-\** In RabbitMQ, queues are only relevant in the receiver side, so the exchange name is used instead.
+In RabbitMQ, queues are only relevant in the receiver side, so the exchange name is used instead for sender spans.
+When the default exchange is used (denoted with an empty string), it should be replaced with `<default>`.

 Agents may add an opt-in config to append the routing key to the name as well, for example: `RabbitMQ RECEIVE from MyExchange\58D7EA987`.

+For RabbitMQ transaction and polling spans, the queue name is used instead, whenever available (i.e. when the polling yields a message).

 ### Context fields

 - **`context.message.queue.name`**: optional for `messaging` spans and transactions.
 Indexed as keyword.
 Wherever the broker terminology uses "topic", this field will contain the topic name.
+In RabbitMQ, whenever the queue name is not available, use exchange name instead.
+- **`context.message.age.ms`**: optional for message/record receivers only (transactions or spans).
+A numeric field indicating the message's age in milliseconds.
+Relevant for transactions and `receive` spans that receive valid messages.
+There is no accurate definition as to how this is calculated.
+If the messaging framework provides a timestamp for the message- agents may use it.
+Otherwise, the sending agent can add a timestamp _indicated as milliseconds since epoch UTC_ to the message's metadata to be retrieved by the receiving agent.
+If a timestamp is not available- agents should omit this field.
+Clock skews between agents are ignored, unless the calculated age (receive-timestamp minus send-timestamp) is negative, in which case the agent should report 0 for this field.
+- **`context.message.routing-key`**: optional.
+Use only where relevant.
+Currently only RabbitMQ.

+#### Transaction context fields

 - **`context.message.body`**: similar to HTTP requests' `context.request.body`- only fill in messaging-related **transactions** (ie incoming messages creating a transaction) and not for outgoing messaging spans.
    - Capture only when `ELASTIC_APM_CAPTURE_BODY` config is set to `true`.